Android vs iOS vs Windows Phone 8

 As you will know if you have read our other articles, we believe buying your phone outright and adding a SIM to it is by far the cheapest way to go about running your Android or iOS phone.

-And if you’d like to know more about why we recommend SIM Only, check out our article on how to save 30% on your phone bills.
+And if you’d like to know more about why we recommend a SIM Only deal for your Android or Apple phone, check out our article on how to save 30% on your phone bills.

 A quick summary of the differences between the major Operating Systems